 Another toddler travel product by Inglesina is the fast table chair.
 Read our full review of the Inglesina Fast Table Chair.

-There is a small area on top of the stroller where we could also store small items like phones and keys.
+There is a small area on top of the Quid stroller where we could also store small items like phones and keys.
 We’re not sure if this was an intentional design but we used it anyways and just made it easier to walk about cluttered free.
 As seen, we hung our day backpack on the back of the stroller and even with the heavy backpack, the stroller was still balanced, with and without baby.

 We’ve highlighted many of the great features of the Inglesina Quid Stroller above.
 These are the things we love most about this travel stroller: